uk-ai/ukai2025/_sessions/lunch-break.md

 start_time: 2025-06-23 13:00
 end_time: 2025-06-23 14:00
 location: Main Hall
-venue: The Exchange, University of Birmingham, UK
+venue: The Gibbs Building, Wellcome Trust Collection, London, UK
 ---

 Lunch break with networking opportunities.
 Take this time to connect with fellow attendees and discuss the morning's sessions.